jsdclxvi/Reforestation/README.md

-## I made a belt out of watches once...
-It was a waist of time.
+## Just read a few facts about frogs.
+They were ribbiting.